Don't Go in the Woods (2010 film): Plot

-A band, consisting of leader Nick (Matt Sbeglia), Anton (Casey Smith), Johnny (Soomin Lee), Carlo (Jorgen Jorgensen) and the blind Robbie (Nick Thorp) decide to go camping in the woods to write five new songs.
+A band, consisting of leader Nick, Anton, Johnny, Carlo and the blind Robbie, decide to go camping in the woods to write new songs.
 Upon arriving, they discover a sign reading "Don't Go in the Woods", however they ignore it and set up camp in a nearby clearing.
 While Nick and Carlo are collecting firewood, they find a hunting cabin that is full of weapons including a sledgehammer, however they ignore it and decide to break the group's cellphones to help with the creative process.
-Meanwhile, the band's manager Carson (Bo Boddie) arrives at the woods.
-While he tries to find the campsite he is attacked and killed.
+The band's manager Carson is attacked and killed while trying to find the campsite.

-As night falls, the group begin to, successfully, write new songs for their album.
-Nick tells the legend of a group of warriors who became stranded in the woods and resorted to cannibalism, with ultimately only one surviving.
-Soon after the band are joined by a group of their female friends including Nick's ex-girlfriend Ashley (Cassandra Lee Walker), Johnny's girlfriend Callie (Kate O'Malley), Melinda (Ali Tobia) and her foreign friend Sophie (Nuriya Aimaya) who speaks little English, Felicity (Gwynn Galitzen) and best friends Charlotte (Kira Gorelick) and Georgia (Alyssa Jang).
-While the rest of the band are happy to be joined, Nick is upset, knowing the group will become distracted from their songwriting.
-As the group drink and enjoy themselves, Charlotte becomes upset with Carlo's flirting and angrily leaves to go and stay in a motel.
+As night falls, their initial songwriting efforts were successful.
+Nick tells the legend of a group of warriors who became stranded in the woods and resorted to cannibalism, until only one survived.
+Soon after, the band are joined by a group of their female friends including Nick's ex-girlfriend Ashley, Johnny's girlfriend Callie, Melinda (and her foreign friend Sophie who speaks little English, Felicity and best friends Charlotte and Georgia.
+While the rest of the band are happy, Nick is upset, knowing they will get distracted.
+As the group drink and enjoy themselves, Charlotte becomes upset with Carlo's flirting and angrily leaves for a motel.
 Georgia follows Charlotte and the pair wander back to the cars.
 As Charlotte gets in the driving seat, a sledgehammer begins to smash through the windscreen, with Georgia's severed arm being flung onto the hood.
 As Charlotte attempts to drive away, the window is smashed open and she is attacked.